 Layers: Dress in layers when visiting Peru.
-In cities like Lima, the temperatures can often be warm by day and cold at night.
+In cities like Lima, the temperatures often drastically change between day and night (warm during the day and cold at night).

-Waterproof Gear: If you plan on going hiking in a place like Machu Pichu, then bring a waterproof gear as precipitation can be frequent and unexpected depending on when you visit.
+Waterproof Gear: If you plan on going hiking in a place like Machu Picchu, then bring waterproof gear.
+Precipitation can unexpectedly occur in the mountains.

 Here’s a list of some top things to experience while on a trip to Peru:

-Hike Machu Picchu: As one of the seven wonders of the world, Machu Picchu is a jaw-dropping sight to see.
+Hike Machu Picchu: As one of the seven wonders of the world, Machu Picchu is incredible and one of those places that photos don’t do justice.
 It’s an Incan work of art, set high in the Andes Mountains in Peru, above the Urubamba River valley.
-Visitors can opt to take a day trip to/from the mountain from Cusco or opt to take a longer, several day trek up the mountain to view the ancient wonder.
+Visitors can opt to take a day trip to/from the mountain from Cusco or embark on a longer, several day trek up the mountain to view the ancient wonder.

 Spend Time in Lima: The city is Peru’s capital and is bustling with tons to do.
 Lima is a culinary capital of the world and the food in the city is incredible.
 Visitors can also spend time at the beach and watch surfers on the coast… or do some shopping in Barranco—the cities art district.
-Lima is a party 7-days a week and you’ll always find something to do here, day or night.
+Lima is active 24/7, 7-days a week.

 Visit Arequipa: Arequipa is a colonial town with Spanish-style homes that are mostly the color white.
 The town is surrounded by three volcanoes.
 Visitors can take a hike on Colca Canyon, which is the second deepest Canyon in the world.